Why sponsor Internet access?

 Our research

 We study the impact of introducing laptops and connectivity into the lives of our students.
-Students demonstrate progress in areas like academic outcomes, general and mental well-being, digital and computer skills, Internet accessibility and use, self-assessment, etc.
+Students demonstrate progress in areas like employment, academic outcomes, discovering new interests, general and mental well-being, digital and computer skills, Internet accessibility and use, self-assessment, etc.

 Read our full report with initial results